luismartinezs/todo-app-vue/README.md

 ## Next steps

 Add e2e tests for the main user cases
+    - Add new todo
+    - Edit an existing todo
+    - Delete a todo
 Setup nodeJs/ExpressJS backend that handles GET, POST and DELETE to DB Setup postgresql DB